clicon/clixon-docs/xml.rst

 1. XML type: attributes come before elements and bodies.
 2. Yang nodename: XML nodes with same nodename are adjacent and follow the order they are given in the Yang specification.
+3.
-3. Lists and leaf-lists: children are sorted according to key value.
+  a) Ordered-by-system: This is the default.
+Lists and leaf-lists: children are sorted according to key value.
 Key value comparison is typed: if the key type is string, strcmp is used, if the key value is an integer, integer `<>=` is used, etc.
+  b) Ordered-by-user: the list items follow the ordered they were entered, regardless of list keys.
+Ordered-by-user is not recommended in clixon since the optimized searching algorithms uses sorted lists.

 Extending the example above slightly with a new list ``x2`` as follows::